-The Albany Municipal Code was updated in December 2016 with new regulations for grass, weeds and other vegetation that create a public nuisance.
+The Albany Municipal Code 7.84.120 defines grass, weeds and other vegetation as a public nuisance when it is:

-- When the Fire Chief determines it is a fire hazard;
+More than 10 inches tall or the Fire Chief determines it is a fire hazard.

-- When plants such as blackberries or bamboo are rampant and crossing property lines, damaging fences or structures, or encroaching onto sidewalks or streets;
+Rampant (such as blackberries or bamboo) and crossing property lines, damaging fences or structures, or encroaching onto sidewalks or streets.

 Blocks the view of oncoming traffic or blocks vision in areas around intersections and driveways.

 - After staff receives a complaint and verifies the code violation(s) a notice is sent to the property owner, or others in control of property, giving them 14 days to abate it.